snakcsse/stock-simulation/README.md

 # Stock Simulation **(Ongoing Developmnet)**

-Stock Simulation is an app built with Next.js that allows users to simulate buying and selling stocks to practise trading.
+Stock Simulation is a Next.js app that enables users to practice trading by simulating the buying and selling of stocks.
+Users can track their simulated investments and see how their strategies perform over time.

-Several APIs, including Alpha Vantage, Finnhub api and yahoo finance2 are used for fetching stock data to mitigate the impact of rate limits from these APIs.
-Users can search for stocks by typing in symbols, or keywords for the company where the app will then give suggestions on the best matching stocks.
+Users can easily search for stocks by entering symbols or company keywords, and the app provides suggestions for the best matching stocks.

+Upcoming features include the addition of stock suggestions for premium users.

+The app leverages multiple APIs, including Alpha Vantage, Finnhub, and Yahoo Finance, to fetch stock data.
+This approach helps mitigate the impact of rate limits imposed by these APIs.

-Optimized for desktop and mobile.
+Optimized for both desktop and mobile devices.

 ### Live Demo